 Garlic Mustard is an introduced and naturalized biennial.
 First year plants form a basal rosette which flowers the second year when it raises an unbranched hairless stem that can be 4 inches to 4 feet high.

 Leaves: The basal leaves are ovate to oval with a heart-shaped base, with very coarse teeth and a long stalk.
 Second year stem leaves are more triangular shaped with rounded lobes on the margins, tapering to a rounded point at the tip and a more truncate base tapering to a short stalk.
-The underside is paler in color and has hair on the underside.
+The underside is paler in color with hair.
 The leaves produce a garlic smell when crushed.

 The inflorescence is a short terminal raceme of stalked flowers.
 Clusters may also rise from the upper leaf axils.
-These racemes are short at first but like many mustard family plants, once flowers bloom, the raceme elongates as seed pods form below.
+These racemes are short at first but like many mustard family plants, once flowers bloom, the raceme elongates as seed pods form below and flowers continue to open at the top.

-Flowers are 4-parted, with a short calyx that has four whitish sepals with green tips and 4 white petals that have rounded lobes and claw-like bases.
+Flowers are 4-parted, with a short calyx that has four whitish sepals with green tips and 4 white spatula like petals that have rounded blunt tips, claw-like bases and spread outward.
 Petals are longer than the sepals.
-Stamens number six, with two shorter than the others, white filaments and yellowish anthers and there is a single short green style with a blunt tip.
+Stamens number six in pairs, with one pair shorter than the other two.
+They have white filaments and yellowish anthers and there is a single short green style with a blunt tip rising from a green ovary that has multiple ovules.
+Nectar glands are at the base of the stamen filaments.

 Seed: Garlic Mustard flowers very early in spring and continuously into summer and produces huge quantities of seeds which can lie dormant for years.
-The seed pods are long and thin, with 4 angles, and horizontal or upward pointing and contain a flat row of dark brown to black ribbed seeds that are attached to two sides of a central membrane in the pod.
-The seeds are oblong, tapering to a sharp point.
+The seed pods (siliques) are long and thin, with 4 angles, horizontal or upward pointing and contain a flat row of dark brown to black ribbed seeds that are attached to two sides of a central membrane in the pod.
+The seeds are oblong, up to 4.5 mm long x 2 mm wide, tapering to a sharp point.
 They will remain viable in the soil for 5+ years.

 Above: Plants can flower as early as late April and surpass in height anything else at that early date.
 1st photo - The second year stem leaves are more triangular shaped with rounded lobes on the margins, tapering to a rounded point at the tip and a more truncate base tapering to a short stalk - different from other Alliums.
 2nd photo - Characteristic Mustard family seed pods already forming while some flowers are still in bloom.
 3rd photo - The fleshy tough branching taproot.
 In dry soils it will snap off allowing the plant to re-sprout.

 Below: 1st photo - Of the six stamens, two are shorter than the other four.
-The four petals have rounded lobes and clawed bases.
+The four petals have blunt rounded tips and clawed bases.
 2nd photo - The calyx has four whitish lobes with greenish tips.

 Below: 1st photo - Notice the height of the plants in early May in an area where volunteers are about to begin removal (photo courtesy of Melissa Hansen).
-2nd photo - Typical Garlic Mustard plants, each stem an individual plant, they branch only near the top.
+2nd photo - Typical Garlic Mustard plant, stems branch only near the top.

 Below: The basal leaves are ovate to oval with a heart-shaped base, with very coarse teeth and a long stalk.
 The underside is paler in color and has hair on veins.
-The basal leaves (far below) are more ovate with a heart-shaped base.
+The basal leaves (far below) usually form a clump.

-Below: A large first year rosette formed last year that result in several large flowering stems in a few weeks.
+Below: A large group of first year rosettes, formed last year, that will result in several large flowering stems in a few weeks.

 Safe removal methods are by pulling the entire plant including the tap root or by cutting at ground level.
 Plants must be bagged as pulled plants left on the ground will produce seed.
 Cutting just the top usually results in a new flower cluster forming.
 On large infestations, glyphosate can be applied in early spring or late fall when native plants are dormant.
 If left untended, Garlic Mustard will within 10 years suppress most native herbaceous plants.
 It should be eradicated wherever found.
 It is listed on the "Prohibited noxious weeds" list in Minnesota.